gabivlj/chat-it-app/README.md

-## Chat It Graphql API
+## Chat It App

-This is the Chat It app API.
+Chat it is a mini Reddit like application but instead of comments, it's a real time chat.

+- /client -> The CRA with Apollo Client

+- The rest -> Go api with Graphql and Mongodb

 It's an application for fun trying out Graphql with Go.